spapas/django-simple-stats/README.rst

 Changelog
 =========

+* v.0.5.1: Allow adding a formatter for the values
 * v.0.5.0: Add declarative API
 * v.0.4.0: Allow the aggregate function to run on a different field using ``aggr_field``
 * v.0.3.1: Fix small bug with ``choice_aggregate_with_null``